ncgreco1440/gl-math/src/vector/README.md

 #### Subtraction
 ---
-To subtract vectors, we first take the inverse of the vector we want to subtract, then perform the same steps as we did in addition.
+To subtract vectors, we first take the inverse of the vector we want to subtract, then perform the same steps as we did with addition.

 Example: